Our Sustainability Strategy

 Our Material Issues

-In 2019, we updated our global materiality assessment as we do every two years, and a new update will take place early in 2021.
-In 2019 we also updated our human rights risk assessment to identify the areas of highest risk, both in our own business operations and in those of our supply chain.
+In 2021, we updated our global materiality assessment as we do every two years, and a new update will take place early in 2023.
+In 2021 we also updated our human rights risk assessment to identify the areas of highest risk, both in our own business operations and in those of our supply chain.
 We have mapped our operations and those of our supply chain to identify particular industry / sectoral risks as well as risks from their geographical location.
-In 2021 we are focussing on improving the risk assessment in our supply chain.

 To identify particular country risks, we take account of a number of external benchmarks and indices in our risk assessment process, including the UN Human Development Index, ITUC Global Rights Index, Freedom House Freedom in the World Civil Liberties, UNICEF % of children aged 5-14 years engaged in child labour, Minderoo Foundation’s Global Slavery Index and Transparency International’s Corruption Perceptions Index.